kieran-mackle/AutoTrader/docs/source/tutorials/building-strategy.md

 strategies/<a href="https://github.com/kieran-mackle/autotrader-demo/blob/main/strategies/macd.py" target="_blank">macd.py</a>
 ```

 Now we can write the [strategy class](trading-strategy) `SimpleMACD` in a module called `macd.py`
  (hence `MODULE: 'macd'` and `CLASS: 'SimpleMACD'` in our strategy configuration).
 Although strategy construction is extremely flexible, the class must contain at a minimum an `__init__` method, and a
 method named `generate_signal`.
 The first of these methods is called whenever the strategy is instantiated.
 By default,
-strategies in AutoTrader are instantiated with three things:
+strategies in AutoTrader are instantiated with three named arguments:

-1. The strategy parameters (`PARAMETERS`)
+1. The strategy parameters (`parameters`)
-2. The trading instruments data
+2. The trading instruments data (`data`)
-3. The name of the instrument being traded in this specific instance.
+3. The name of the instrument being traded in this specific instance (`instrument`).

 By providing the data to the strategy upfront, strategies have a warm-up period before running, calculating all indicators
 when instantiated.
 The name of the instrument being traded is also passed in to allow for more complex,